Tech for Retail 2025 Workshop: From SEO to GEO – Gaining Visibility in the Era of Generative Engines

 Example H6

-For any business, conversion rate refers to turning potential customers into actual buyers.
-It’s calculated as the number of people who complete a desired action—such as making a purchase—divided by the total number of website visitors, then multiplied by 100 to get a percentage.
-For instance, if your website receives 100,000 visits in January and you make 2,000 sales, your conversion rate is 2,000/100,000 = 0.02, or 2%.
-Here, we’ve used a purchase as the standard example, but depending on your website (is it an e-commerce site?) and your objectives, a conversion could mean something else: downloading an app, using a service, registering as a user, signing up to a newsletter, and so on.
-Ultimately, a conversion is whatever action you want your visitors to take.
-This can even be a micro-conversion, such as watching a video or taking another small step along the customer journey.
-Remember, overall conversion rate includes both organic and paid traffic.
-For a thorough analysis, it’s important to distinguish between the SEO conversion rate and the Adwords conversion rate.
+For a business, a conversion rate measures how effectively you turn prospects into customers who complete a desired action.
+In its simplest form, it is the ratio of the number of conversions to the total number of website visitors (or sessions), multiplied by 100 to produce a percentage.
+If, in January, your website records 100,000 visits and 2,000 purchases, your conversion rate is 2,000 / 100,000 = 0.02, which equals 2%.
+We have used a purchase as the most common example of a conversion here.
+However, depending on the type of website you run — for instance, whether it is an e-commerce site — or your own specific objectives, a conversion can mean something quite different.
+It might be an app download, using the app, becoming a registered user, signing up to a newsletter, and so on.
+Ultimately, a conversion is whatever you want your visitors to do.
+It can even take the form of what is known as a micro-conversion, such as watching a video or completing any other intermediate action within the customer journey.
+It is worth noting that the overall conversion rate encompasses both organic search and paid advertising.
+For a thorough analysis, it therefore makes sense to distinguish between the SEO conversion rate and the AdWords conversion rate.

 • Fashion: 2.77%